theheking/intro-to-r/content/5_apply.md

 # Should I use, lapply sapply or another member of the apply group?

 If you are trying to decide which of these three functions to use, because it is the simplest, I would suggest to use sapply if possible.
 If you do not want your results to be simplified to a vector, lapply should be used.
 If you want to specify the type of result you are expecting, use vapply.
-To use vapply, please
+To learn more about vapply and why you would want to use it have a read [here](https://www.r-bloggers.com/2020/10/why-you-should-use-vapply-in-r/).